Psoriasis of the palms and soles

-- Keratolytic agents such as urea or salicylic acid to thin down thick scaling skin.
-Several companies market effective heel balms containing these agents.
+- Keratolytic agents such as urea or salicylic acid to thin down the thick scaling skin.
+Several companies market effective heel balms containing these and other agents.

 - Coal tar: to improve the scale and inflammation.
-Because of the mess, coal tar is often applied at night under cotton gloves.
+Because of the mess, coal tar is often applied at night under cotton gloves or socks.

 - Topical steroids: ultrapotent ointment applied initially daily for two to four weeks, if necessary under occlusion, to reduce inflammation, itch and scaling.
 Maintenance use should be confined to 2 days each week (weekend pulses) to avoid thinning the skin and causing the psoriasis to become more extensive.

-Calcipotriol ointment is not very successful for palmoplantar psoriasis and may cause an irritant dermatitis on the face if a treated area inadvertently touches it.
-Dithranol is too messy for routine use on hands and feet.
+Calcipotriol ointment is not very successful for palmoplantar psoriasis.
+It may also cause an irritant contact dermatitis on the face if a treated area inadvertently touches it.
+Dithranol is too messy and irritating for routine use on hands and feet.

 More severe palmoplantar psoriasis usually requires phototherapy or systemic agents, most often: